retric/buckets/README.md

 Intro
 -----
-Experimental Boilerplate with Flask and React.
+Experimental boilerplate with Flask and React.
 Bower is used to manage front-end dependencies, with browserify run via gulp to compile them.

 This project assumes that any node binaries installed locally via npm install